Skip to content

 cl: dspffd sample/employee

-Updatable cells
+Updatable Cells

 It’s possible to update directly from running a SQL statement.
 You can use the update: prefix with a select statement to make the result set updatable.
 This will allow you to edit the data in the result set and then save the changes back to the database.
+Use Shift+Enter to set a field to null.

 A fully qualified table name is required for the fields to be editable.